Surgery Payment Methods

 An electronic bank-to-bank money transfer (T/T) is a possible alternative payment method for the bulk of a large payment, such as for Total Phalloplasty Package “F”.

-Payment by wire transfer should be sent at least a week in advance so the doctor can find time to check it's arrival in our bank before surgery.
+Payment by wire transfer should be sent at least a week in advance (two weeks recommended) so the doctor can make time to check it's arrival in his bank before surgery.
 Dr Djinovic has little time to check incoming financial transactions because of his very full schedule of surgeries.

 NO CHECKS ACCEPTED.